-When it came to planning our wedding we initially fretted about a few different things, but the very first detail that we struggled to nail down was the date.
-We came up with idea after idea; ranging from the Spring (so I could have a daffodil bouquet) through to the late Autumn (so Christmas lights would be up in town), but nothing really felt right.
-Eventually, one of us (and it’s something we both secretly take the credit for) suggested getting married on the anniversary of our first date.
+Whilst in the very early stages of wedding planning, the biggest detail that we struggled to nail down was the date.
+We came up with idea after idea; ranging from some time in the Spring (so I could have a daffodil bouquet as they’re my favourite flower) through to the late Autumn (so Christmas lights would be up in town for the photos), but nothing really felt right.
+Eventually, one of us (and it’s something we both secretly want to take the credit for) suggested getting married on the anniversary of our first date.

-Due to the move to Dundee, and our friends and family being spread out all over the country (and beyond in some cases), it took us much longer to settle on where to get married.
-We checked out places in South Wales, and Dundee, and I secretly checked out eloping about 1000 times; but we went for Bristol in the end as it’s where we met and there’s an element of it that will always feel like our city, wherever else we might live.
+Due to the move to Dundee, and our friends and family being spread out all over the country, it took us ages to settle on where to get married.
+We checked out places in South Wales, and up here Dundee, I even secretly checked out eloping about 1000 times; but we went for Bristol in the end as it’s where we met and there’s an element of it that will always feel like our city, wherever else we might live.

 View this post on Instagram